microsoft/pyright/docs/configuration.md

 **reportSelfClsParameterName** [boolean or string, optional]: Generate or suppress diagnostics for a missing or misnamed “self” parameter in instance methods and “cls” parameter in class methods.
 Instance methods in metaclasses (classes that derive from “type”) are allowed to use “cls” for instance methods.
 The default value for this setting is 'warning'.

 **reportImplicitStringConcatenation** [boolean or string, optional]: Generate or suppress diagnostics for two or more string literals that follow each other, indicating an implicit concatenation.
 This is considered a bad practice and often masks bugs such as missing commas.
 The default value for this setting is 'none'.

+**reportUndefinedVariable** [boolean or string, optional]: Generate or suppress diagnostics for undefined variables.
+The default value for this setting is 'error'.

+**reportUnboundVariable** [boolean or string, optional]: Generate or suppress diagnostics for unbound and possibly unbound variables.
+The default value for this setting is 'error'.

 ## Execution Environment Options